White Lodge (11-16 years)

 At White Lodge, there are additional costs for items provided to the students by the school during the year including any uniform, shoes, school trips, and any music lessons taken.
 These are invoiced to parents at the end of each term.

-At Upper School a portion of the fees will cover daily travel, food, and some uniform and some ballet shoes.
+At Upper School costs will cover daily travel, food, and some uniform and ballet shoes.

 Students from outside the UK will require a UK guardian which may involve costs for parents.
 Students from outside the European Economic Area or Switzerland will require a Tier 4 visa to study in the UK.